jhderojasUVa/change-default-hooks-directory/README.md

 | Unable to find `pip` | `pip` is not installed or maybe you have `pip3` installed | You can make an alias for `pip3` to `pip` (`alias pip=pip3`).
 Also check that `python` is installed on your system. |
 | After installing `pre-commit` the command doesn't work | The `pip` installed commands is not on your path.<br/ >Add it to the systems or user path | Add the location where the `pip` is installing packages to your path.<br/> Usually on MacOS are in `/Library/Frameworks/Python.framework/Versions/3.11/bin` if you installed Python via XCode.
 If not, check where the executables are on your system.<br />Add that location to your `.bashrc` or `.zshrc` file or your system path on your Windows. |

+## How to use with Bash

+Execute to set the hooks on the bash directory.

+### MacOS/Unix

+No configuration is needed, Unix is included.

+### Windows

+Install WSL version 2, check [Microsoft website](https://learn.microsoft.com/en-us/windows/wsl/install).

+Install a repository (recommended Ubuntu).

+Run the git command from a bash.

+**Optional** you can install [gitbash](https://git-scm.com/downloads) and use it as a replacement.

+We recomend both ways.